Dinoflagellate luciferase: Mechanism of Reaction

 The EC number of dinoflagellate luciferase is 1.13.12.18.
-This number denotes that dinoflagellate luciferase is an oxidoreductase that acts on single donors with incorporation of molecular oxygen (oxygenases) that are not necessarily derived from O2, with incorporation of one atom of oxygen (internal monooxygenases or internal mixed-function oxidases).
+This number denotes that dinoflagellate luciferase is an oxidoreductase that acts on single donors with incorporation of molecular oxygen (oxygenases), with incorporation of one atom of oxygen (internal monooxygenases or internal mixed-function oxidases).

 Structure

 Dinoflagellate luciferase is a single protein with three luciferase domains and an N-terminal domain.
 The three domains have been shown to be 1.8-A crystal structure that contain beta barrel pocketa that act as active sites with each domain preceded by a regulatory three helix bundle.
 These helical bundles contain important histidine residues that play a role in the pH regulation of dinoflagellate luciferase activity.
 Specifically, the presence of N-terminal intramolecularly conserved histidine residues are shown to be responsible for the loss of activity of the enzyme at high pH.
 Protonation of these histidine residues alters the conformation of each domain to allow the substrate luciferin to enter the enlarged pocket.
 This conformational change must occur in order to provide access and space for the ligand to enter the active site.

 At pH 8, the histidine residues remain unprotonated, interacting with a network of hydrogen bonds that block substrate access to the active site.
 This blockage is overcome by protonation of histidine residues or by experimental replacement of histidine residues with alanine residues.
 Realistically, alanine replacement does not occur spontaneously; however, this experimental result provides further evidence that the larger histidine residues block access to the active site of the enzyme.
 The N-terminal domain is conserved between dinoflagellate luciferase and luciferin binding proteins.
 This region may be where luciferin binding proteins interact with luciferase in order to allow the ligand, usually luciferin, to enter the active site.